Phase Structure and Machine Learning Identification in One Dimensional Systems with Power Law Correlated Disorder and Long Range Hopping: results

-All remaining bins, where different diagnostics point in different directions (e.g., moderately enhanced $r$, partial suppression of $\rho_{\mathrm{typ}}$, or intermediate $\mathrm{PR}/N$), are labeled \emph{critical/multifractal}.
-These reflect states that are neither localized nor fully extended, but display scale-dependent spreading characteristic of critical or multifractal wavefunctions.
+Conversely, bins are labeled \emph{critical/multifractal} when different diagnostics point in opposing directions (e.g., moderately enhanced $r$, partial suppression of $\rho_{\mathrm{typ}}$, or intermediate $\mathrm{PR}/N$), reflecting states that are neither localized nor fully extended.
+These states display scale-dependent spreading characteristic of critical or multifractal wavefunctions.
+Physically, critical states exist at mobility edges and exhibit true multifractality and scale invariance, whereas resonant states are \emph{localized on a few, widely separated but strongly hybridized sites}, lacking the scale-invariance characteristic of criticality. (see Fig.~\ref{fig:classification_maps})

 \paragraph*{Main observations.} Across sweeps in either $\alpha$ or $\beta$, we observe a robust sequence: predominantly localized spectra for $\alpha,\beta\!<\!1$; the emergence of critical regions near the band center for $1\!\lesssim\!\alpha,\beta\!\lesssim\!2$; and nucleation of extended states at the band center for $\alpha,\beta\!>\!2$, expanding outward with increasing hybridization.
 Resonant pockets appear in regimes where $\mathrm{PR}/N$ is large but $\rho_{\mathrm{typ}}/\rho_{\mathrm{ave}}$ and $r$ remain localized-like, highlighting the limitation of single-metric interpretations.